-Specifies the name of the action to execute.
+Specifies the name of the action to process to bring the virtual machine to a "logged on" status.
 This action must be previously defined using the DEFACTN command.

 INTERVAL(n)

 Specifies how often, in minutes, to check the virtual machine status.
 The default is 1.